Christian Coleman: Professional

 Coleman qualified for the 2016 Olympic Trials in both the 100 meters and 200 meters.
 In the 100 m semi-finals he broke the 10-second barrier for the first time, finishing in 9.95 seconds.
 He was a little slower in the final, however, placing sixth, which potentially qualified him for the 4 × 100 m relay team.
 On July 11, Coleman was named to the US 4 × 100 meters relay team.
 At the Olympics, Coleman ran the second leg for Team USA in the 4 × 100 meters relay qualifying as the team won their heat with a time of 37.65 seconds.
 The team that ran in the finals, without Coleman, was disqualified.

 2017 would prove to be Coleman's big breakthrough on the international scene.
 After winning the 100 meters and the 200 meters at the NCAA Outdoor Championships, he turned pro; signing a contract with Nike.
-At the U.S. Championships in Sacramento, California; Coleman claimed second place in the 100 meters, running 9.98s, behind Justin Gatlin's 9.95s.
+At the U.S. Championships in Sacramento, California; Coleman claimed second place in the 100 meters, running 9.98 s, behind Justin Gatlin's 9.95 s.
 Coleman also competed in the 200 meters, again finishing in second, behind Ameer Webb.

 2017 World Championships

 Coleman claimed silver in the 100 meters final, with a time of 9.94 seconds, behind Justin Gatlin and ahead of Usain Bolt in his final 100 meters race.
-He dropped out the 200 meter event, citing fatigue.
-He also ran the anchor leg for the US 4 × 100 meters relay team at the championships, finishing second with a time of 37.52 seconds, 0.05 seconds behind Great Britain.
+He dropped out of the 200 meter event, citing fatigue.
+He also ran the anchor leg for the US 4 × 100 meters relay team at the championships, finishing second with a time of 37.52 seconds,0.05 seconds behind Great Britain.